AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 6. Staff Awareness and Training

 Your staff are the front line of AI governance.
 They need to understand what tools are approved, what data is off-limits, how to recognise AI-generated content, what prompt injection and data exposure risks look like, and how to report AI-related incidents.
+Training should be practical and scenario-based, not abstract.

 7. Ongoing Monitoring and Reporting